Christian Specht Building: History

 The Christian Specht Building was built in 1884 for Western Cornice Works, which was itself formed by Christian Specht.
 It was a commercial building used by the company for office space after Specht left his company in Cincinnati, Ohio in 1880.
 The building was notable for its usage of a cast-iron facade.
 The building was added to the National Register of Historic Places on September 19, 1977.
 Four years later, on January 6, 1981, it was deemed an Omaha Landmark.

 In 2001, Omaha Performing Arts announced the construction of the Holland Performing Arts Center as its headquarters and as a performance arts space.
 Omaha Performing Arts had attempted to turn the entire block into green space, which would have required the demolition of the Christian Specht Building and surrounding properties.
 Due to its historic status, and its listing on the NRHP, the decision was heavily criticized by the public, with the organization later agreeing to keep the building temporarily.

 In 2016, the Christian Specht Building was again threatened with demolition.
 Omaha Performing Arts claimed that there was a parking crisis and wanted to build a parking garage and additional expansion on the site of the building.
 Plans again received extensive opposition and criticism from the public and then Omaha mayor-Jean Stothert.
 Omaha Performing Arts later cancelled the parking garage plan the following year.

 Architecture

 The Christian Specht Building is a three story-tall building designed using the Italian Renaissance Revival style of architecture.
 It was built using a cast-iron facade and is the only one of its kind left in the state of Nebraska.
-Additionally, it was one of only few ever built int he state.
+Additionally, it was one of only few ever built in the state.
 The building was designed by local architects Dufrene and Mendelssohn.